vtex/styleguide/react/components/Table/README.md

   - default value is 200px

 #### cellRenderer
-  - this prop is used to customized the render method of a single column cell.
+  - this prop is used to customize the render method of a single column cell.
   - it receives a function that returns a node (react component).
   - the function has the following params: ({ cellData, rowData })
   - default is render the value as a string.